 Choose a few pieces you absolutely love

-Don’t try to start by throwing away.
+Don’t try to start by throwing your clothes away.
 You won’t get very far, and you won’t feel very good about it.
-Instead, focus your quarantine closet cleanout energy on those pieces that you absolutely love.
+Instead, focus your quarantine closet clean out energy on finding those pieces that you absolutely love.
 Pick out a few items from your closet that you look and feel your best in.
 These are the pieces you “can’t live without.”